Chronic wasting disease in cervids

 • no cervid currently held is suspected of carrying CWD;

-• all cervids that have been culled or found dead for at least 6 years have been tested for CWD;
+• all cervids slaughtered or found dead on 14 July, 2022 or later have been tested for CWD

 • at least one of the following two conditions is met: